Need confidential advice? Perhaps one of the following people can help you.

 The PhD advisor can give you confidential advice on problems related to your PhD research, training and supervision.
 These problems can pertain to all situations having to do with work, such as conflicts with colleagues, supervisors or problems regarding the appointment or work evaluation.
 Where possible the research school will act on complaints, for example with line management, but only after approval of the PhD candidate.
 For complex problems the advisors can help refer you to the best support service.

-Social Workers for Wageningen University Staff
+Social Workers for staff of Wageningen University & Research

 This is the point of contact if you want to discuss something with a professional social worker who knows the organisation and who works under a confidentiality code.